bappi2097/BooksQL/README.md

     <h1><a>BooksQL</a>😍</h1>
 </div>

-**This is a practice repo where i try to follow Andre Madarang tutorals and tools and technologies i have used are MongoDB, GraphQL, Vue.js &amp; Laravel.**
+**This is a practice repo where I try to follow Andre Madarang tutorials and tools and technologies I have used are MongoDB, GraphQL, Vue.js &amp; Laravel.**

 ### Link